Sage-Bionetworks-Workflows/eks-stack/README.md

 ### Deploying an application to the kubernetes cluster
-Deployment of applications to the kubernetes cluster is handled through the combination of terraform (.tf) scripts, spacelift (CICD tool), and ArgoCd (Declarative definitions for applications).
+Deployment of applications to the kubernetes cluster is handled through the combination of terraform (.tf) scripts, spacelift (CICD tool), and ArgoCd or Flux CD (Declarative definitions for applications).

 To start of the deployment journey the first step is to create a new terraform module